-Geoff has worked with Rolls-Royce since 1987, carrying out a range of senior Finance, Audit and IT roles, specialising in strategy, shared services, systems and process improvement, and culminating in the role of Director of Finance Strategy.
+After qualifiying as a chartered accountant Geoff worked for Rolls Royce for 26 years, carrying out a range of senior finance, audit and IT roles, specialising in strategy, shared services, systems and process improvement, and culminating in the role of Director of Finance Strategy.
 This required the design of an integrated programme covering systems, process and organisational change in multiple geographies supported by a global people development and communications strategy.

 In 2013 Geoff left Rolls-Royce in order to pursue a consulting career establishing Woodhouse May with former colleagues.
 Geoff specialises in strategy and systems development, integration and governance.

 In 2017 Geoff was appointed as a Non-Executive Director and chair of the Audit Committee for Derbyshire Healthcare NHS Foundation Trust

 Richard A Gaunt is Associate Professor in Modern British History at the University of Nottingham, where he specialises in British History from 1700-1850.
 Richard is keen to develop the educational and research agendas of the Arkwright Society and to contribute towards this through the University of Nottingham's leading role in the Midlands 4 Cities Doctoral Training Consortium.

 Wendy Tracey, ACA